 Without a doubt, National Lollipop Day on July 20 is a day that children of all ages can celebrate.
 We’re looking at you, grandparents — relive some childhood memories!
 People in the Midwest call lollipops suckers but they go by other names as well — lolly, or sticky pop.
 They come in many flavors but mostly fruit flavors for licking or biting.
 Lollipops are made of flavored sucrose, water, and corn syrup that are hardened on a stick.

-National Lollipop Day - Key Moments
+National Lollipop Day - History

 George Smith, who says he invented the idea of putting candy on a stick, patents the term "lollipop" (though it's now in the public domain)